-- To understand the role of various elements in the living systems. - To acquire basic knowledge about the structure and functions of certain metallo-enzymes. - To get an insight on the use of several spectroscopic and analytical techniques for structural investigation of bioinorganic compounds. - To know about the mechanism of binding interactions of metal complexes with biomolecules and metal based drug action.
+- To understand the key role of various elements in the living systems. - To acquire basic knowledge about the structure and functions of certain metalloenzymes. - To gain insight into the small molecules binding and transport mechanism involving metallo enzymes - To know about the mechanism of binding interactions of metal complexes with biomolecules and metal based drug action.

-Unit-I
+Unit-I: Metals in Biology